tibco-bnl/workshop-tibco-platform/docs/baseplatforms/prepare-platform-deployment-minikube.md

 Please mind:
 (1) If you have more processors and ram, modify the parameters --cpu and --memory, but always leave 8 GB of ram for other purposes.
+(2) Make sure you have at least 8 processors an 10 GB of RAM.

 ## Step 5: Increase the maximum number of files for the current user